Pleasanton, California

 What is Mello-Roos in east-side Pleasanton master-planned communities, and how much does it cost?

-Mello-Roos is a special property-tax assessment levied through a Community Facilities District (CFD) on top of the standard 1.25 percent California property tax.
+Mello-Roos is a special property-tax assessment levied through a Community Facilities District (CFD) on top of the standard 1.25% California property tax.
 It funds infrastructure built for a new tract: streets, schools, parks, sometimes fire stations.
 The east-side Pleasanton master-planned tracts built in the late 1990s and 2000s (most notably the Sycamore Heights corridor and several smaller post-2000 subdivisions) commonly carry active Mello-Roos bonds.
-Annual cost in Pleasanton typically runs $3,000 to $6,000 per year on top of the regular property tax bill, occasionally higher on newer or larger homes.
+The Mello-Roos special tax varies tract to tract, so pull the current annual levy for the specific parcel and add it to carrying cost.
 The bond typically runs 25 to 40 years from issuance, so the remaining term depends on when the tract was built.
 The older central and downtown-area neighborhoods (Birdland, Val Vista, Vintage Hills, the downtown core itself) were generally built before the CFD era and typically do not carry Mello-Roos, which is part of why per-square-foot prices in those areas can run higher even on older inventory.
-You generally cannot negotiate the assessment itself down, but you can sometimes pay it off early in a lump sum, and you should price it into your monthly housing budget before you write the offer.
-Lily pulls the preliminary title report and confirms the exact CFD line items in writing before recommending any east-side Pleasanton offer.
+You generally cannot negotiate the assessment itself down, but you can sometimes pay it off early in a lump sum, and you absolutely should price it into your monthly housing budget before you write the offer.
+The current annual levy is shown on the county property tax bill and disclosed in the seller Mello-Roos Notice of Special Tax; the recorded special-tax lien and its formula also appear on the preliminary title report (the title company's pre-close report on recorded liens), but the prelim shows only that the lien and formula exist, not the current dollar amount.
+Lily confirms the parcel's current levy from the tax bill and Notice of Special Tax in writing before recommending any east-side Pleasanton offer.

 What HOA gotchas should I watch for in Ruby Hill?

 Ruby Hill is a gated master-planned community on the southeast edge of Pleasanton (the Ruby Hill Drive corridor, off Vineyard Avenue) with a country-club centerpiece, a golf course, and a large concentration of estate homes.
-The Ruby Hill HOA carries a high monthly dues structure relative to the rest of Pleasanton (commonly several hundred dollars per month before any club-membership dues), and several phases of Ruby Hill also carry active Mello-Roos on top.
-Combined monthly carrying cost (HOA plus 1/12 of annual Mello-Roos, before any optional country-club membership) frequently runs $600 to $1,200 per month on top of mortgage and property tax.
+The Ruby Hill HOA carries monthly dues that vary by phase (pull the HOA package for the current figure), and several phases of Ruby Hill also carry active Mello-Roos on top.
+Combined monthly carrying cost (HOA plus 1/12 of the annual Mello-Roos levy, before any optional country-club membership) varies by phase and parcel, so pull the HOA package and the parcel's current Mello-Roos levy and add both to carrying cost.
 The specific items to read for in the Ruby Hill package: golf-club membership obligation (some phases tie ownership to mandatory or quasi-mandatory club dues; some do not), reserve study adequacy across the master and sub-association levels, special-assessment history (mature gated communities periodically face large reserve calls for road resurfacing, gate-system replacement, and landscape overhaul), pending or recent litigation, and architectural-review committee rules (Ruby Hill enforces strict exterior-modification rules that affect everything from solar to fencing to repaint colors).
 Lily reads the full HOA package (budget, reserves, minutes for at least the last 12 months, special-assessment history, current and pending litigation, and the CC&Rs in full) before recommending any Ruby Hill offer.

 What makes a Pleasanton offer competitive in the 2026 market?